syahransyahputra/flutter_calendar_view/README.md

 notInMonthCellColor - If the date fall in other than current month.
-Default value is `colorScheme.surfaceContainerLow` borderColor - Default value is `colorScheme.surfaceContainerHigh`

-Change page header color
+Default value is `colorScheme.surfaceContainerLow` borderColor - Default value is `colorScheme.surfaceContainerHigh` weekDayTileColor - To change the background of weekday tile Change page header color
 ```dart
 headerStyle: HeaderStyle(